Synergy between cosmological and laboratory searches in neutrino physics: Cosmological probes

 The scattering reactions mediated by a particle with mass larger than about \SI{1}{keV} can be described by a new Fermi interaction with an effective Fermi constant $G = g_\phi^2 / m_\phi^2$ for the purposes of CMB~physics, as described in Sec.~\ref{sec:recombination}.
 The constant~$G$ can be vastly larger than the electroweak Fermi constant~$G_F$ for small~$m_\phi$.
-This kind of interaction was first analyzed in~\cite{Cyr-Racine:2013jua}, with several follow-up studies using more sensitive CMB~data and additional cosmological datasets~\cite{Archidiacono:2013dua, Lancaster:2017ksf, Oldengott:2017fhy, Kreisch:2019yzn, Mazumdar:2020ibx, Das:2020xke, RoyChoudhury:2020dmd, Brinckmann:2020bcn}.
-The latest results from~\cite{Das:2020xke, RoyChoudhury:2020dmd} constrain $G < 10^{-3.4}\,\si{MeV^{-2}}$ when all three neutrinos interact.
+This kind of interaction was first analyzed in~\cite{Cyr-Racine:2013jua}, with several follow-up studies using more sensitive CMB~data and additional cosmological datasets~\cite{Lancaster:2017ksf,Oldengott:2017fhy,Kreisch:2019yzn,RoyChoudhury:2020dmd,Brinckmann:2020bcn,Archidiacono:2013dua,Mazumdar:2020ibx,Das:2020xke}.
+The latest results from~\cite{RoyChoudhury:2020dmd,Das:2020xke} constrain $G < 10^{-3.4}\,\si{MeV^{-2}}$ when all three neutrinos interact.
 This corresponds to neutrino decoupling at $z > \mathrm{few} \times 10^5$.
 Interestingly, it was already found in~\cite{Cyr-Racine:2013jua} that the Planck CMB~temperature data supports a ``strongly-interacting''~(SI) neutrino mode, a region of parameter space with $G \approx \SI{e-2}{MeV^{-2}}$ (corresponding to neutrino decoupling at $z\sim 10^4$) and significant departures in the other cosmological parameters from the $\Lambda$CDM best-fit values.
 The SI~mode is preferred compared to the non-interacting regime if allowing for additional free-streaming radiation and only considering the Planck temperature power spectrum (in conjunction with a prior on the Hubble constant from recent local distance ladder measurements, which is significantly discrepant with CMB~$\Lambda$CDM~measurements, but without polarization data)~\cite{Kreisch:2019yzn} and would provide an interesting avenue for resolving the Hubble tension.
-Analyses that include polarization data however find no such preference~\cite{Das:2020xke, RoyChoudhury:2020dmd, Brinckmann:2020bcn}.
-Moreover, minimal models that implement such strong neutrino self-interactions are strongly constrained by various laboratory probes and~BBN~\cite{Blinov:2019gcj}.
+It is to be noted that cosmologies with SI neutrinos significantly deviate from the preferred fit in $\Lambda$CDM.
+This signals that the effects of SI neutrinos on the CMB temperature spectrum can be compensated for by appropriately adjusting other parameters with similar impacts (e.g., the scalar spectral index $n_s$, the number of relativistic species $N_\mathrm{eff}$, the baryon density $\omega_b h^2$).
+CMB temperature alone is not able to efficiently break the degeneracy chain between parameters that arise in the presence of the SI~mode.
+Analyses that include Planck polarization data however find no such preference~\cite{RoyChoudhury:2020dmd, Brinckmann:2020bcn,Das:2020xke}.
+A recent analysis of ACT-DR4 data~\cite{Kreisch:2022zxp} finds an analogous preference for a SI~mode driven by intermediate-scale E-mode data.
+As commented in the text, this can be explained with an upward fluctuation of residuals in that region of angular scales.
+The final ACT-DR6 data release will be able to either confirm or rule out the significance of the SI~mode preference.
+In any case, it is worth stressing that minimal models that implement such strong neutrino self-interactions are strongly constrained by various laboratory probes and~BBN~\cite{Blinov:2019gcj}.